addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 An `el` (element) property stores a selector targeting the DOM element with an ID of `todoapp`.
 In the case of our application, `el` refers to the matching `<section id="todoapp" />` element in index.html.

-Now let's take a look at the constructor function.
-It's binding to several events on the Todo model, such as add, reset and all.
+Let's take a look at the constructor function.
+It's binding to several events on the Todo model, such as `add`, `reset` and `all`.
 Since we're delegating handling of updates and deletes to the `TodoView` view, we don't need to worry about that here.
 The two pieces of logic are:

-* When a new todo is created, the `add` event will be fired, calling `addOne()` which instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.
+* When a new todo is created, the `add` event will be fired, calling `addOne()`, which instantiates the TodoView view, rendering it and appending the resultant element to our Todo list.

 * When a `reset` event is called (i.e. we wish to update the collection in bulk such as when the Todos have been loaded from Local Storage), `addAll()` is called, which iterates over all of the Todos currently in our collection and fires `addOne()` for each item.

-We can then add in the logic for creating new todos, editing them and filtering them based on whether they are complete.
+We can then add in the logic for creating new todos, editing them and filtering them based on their completed status.

 * events: We define an events hash containing declarative callbacks for our DOM events.
   * `createOnEnter()`: Creates a new Todo model which persists in localStorage when a user hits return inside the `<input/>` field and resets the main `<input/>` field value to prepare it for the next entry.
 This creates the model via newAttributes(), which is an object literal composed of the title, order and completed state of the new item being added.